reeshijoshi/Scalable_Project4/README.md

 # Running the sensors:

 1. Create new python files for each of the sensors viz.
 Temperature, Glucose and Pedometer and paste their corresponding codes from the repo.
-1. Open the command prompt and navigate to the folder/s containing the defined sensors.
+2. Open the command prompt and navigate to the folder/s containing the defined sensors.
-2. Execute a sensor using simple python command and provide as a command line argument to simulate the initial level of battery that the particular sensor has at the time of execution.
+3. Execute a sensor using simple python command and provide as a command line argument a number to simulate the initial level of battery that the particular sensor has at the time of execution.